supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | B           | sushi        | 2021-01-11 |

 ---
-**Query #7**

-    -- Task 7: Which item was purchased just before the customer became a member?
+Task 7: Which item was purchased just before the customer became a member?
 ```sql
      with after_join as
      (